telstra/TIC2019/README.md

 ## What's in the Innovation Challenge Kit?

-In your university welcome pack, you should have;
+In your welcome pack, you should have;
 - 1x Arduino MKR NB 1500
 - 1x Arduino MKR ENV Shield
 - 1x Adafruit Ultimate GPS board